A bustling place of visual and sensual

 There were also private second floor balcony boxes/cribs, along the side of the main casino floor, where the occupants could see all the activities down below; the stage show, and other events.
 A staircase led up to these second floor boxes and the notorious bird cages, now closed to the living, but reserved for unseen presences who still patronize this honky tonk.

 The unintended consequences of wild living often result in pain, suffering, feelings of injustice and despair, and sometimes a sudden end.

-Many of these women who worked in these cribs or cages, hoped to find a man to marry, in order to leave the business, and become respectable.
-If this didn’t happen by the time they became 30, they often killed themselves.
+Many of the women who worked in these cribs or cages hoped to find a man to marry, in order to leave the business, and become respectable.
+If this didn’t happen by the time they were 30, they often killed themselves.

-Booze, guns, gambling when mixed together with sorry sports, high emotions, bad tempers and hostile dispositions led to gun fights and people dying.
-26 people died in gun incidents in the saloon area.
+Booze, guns, and gambling, when mixed together with sorry sports, high emotions, bad tempers and hostile dispositions led to gun fights and people dying.
+All told 26 people died in gun incidents in the saloon area.
 There are 148 bullet holes in the walls, and floors of the building.

-It is not surprising that The Bird Cage Theater is said to be the home of at least twenty-six documented ghosts, though as many of 31 entities could be making The Bird Cage their home.
+It is not surprising that The Bird Cage Theater is said to be the home of at least 26 documented ghosts, though as many as 31 entities could be making The Bird Cage their home.